gordicaleksa/pytorch-GAT/README.md

 <img src="data/readme_pics/val_acc.PNG" height="290"/>
 </p>

-*Note: Cora's train split seems to be much harder than the validation and test splits looking at the loss and accuracy metrics:*
+*Note: Cora's train split seems to be much harder than the validation and test splits looking at the loss and accuracy metrics.*

 Having said that most of the fun actually lies in the `playground.py` script.